 LoyaltyRewardStrategy contract

-Using the strategy pattern, different reward strategies can be swapped in without modifying the LoyaltyHook contract.
+The strategy pattern allows developers to swap different reward strategies without modifying the LoyaltyHook contract.

 Tier 1: